propelorm/Propel/cookbook/symfony2/adding-a-new-behavior-in-symfony2.markdown

 >**Tip**<br />If there is no available Git repository for a behavior, just copy it to `vendor/propel-thebehavior-behavior`.
 It's up to you to version it or not.

-Now, you just need to register the new behavior by adding the following line in `app/config/propel.ini`:

-{% highlight ini %}
-# app/config/propel.ini
-propel.behavior.GeocodableBehavior.class = vendor.propel-geocodable-behavior.src.GeocodableBehavior
-{% endhighlight %}

 You're done!